 In the end I decided to come up with a vegetable based alternative that would provide me with at least some of the benefits of bone broth while still adhering to the way I choose to eat at this point in my life.
 I am not saying that this broth includes all of the gut healing benefits of bone broth – but I do feel it is a viable alternative.
 I have started studying the benefits of tonic herbs through David Wolfe, Josh Gitalis, Meghan Telpner, Learning Herbs, and an Herbal Apprenticeship program I started this fall.
 In my understanding, tonic herbs are nourishing herbs safe to use consistently, over prolonged periods of time.
 This includes the wonderful world of medicinal mushrooms!

 Some of the key players that set this recipe apart from your average veg broth:

 Turmeric has anti-inflammatory, anti-carcinogenic and anti-cancer effects brought on by its active component of curcumin, which gives it a bright yellow colour.
-Turmeric also provides digestive and liver support, assists with normalizing cholesterol levels, helps boost the immune system, helps with join pain by helping to support the muscoloskelatal system, and has also been said to assist in the prevention of Alzheimer’s.
+Turmeric also provides digestive and liver support, assists with normalizing cholesterol levels, helps boost the immune system, help with joint pain by helping to support the musculoskeletal system, and has also been said to assist in the prevention of Alzheimer’s.